 Filling- you can fill these with your favorite filling like chocolate whipped cream, whipped ganache, pastry cream, pumpkin whipped cream, cream cheese frosting, etc.

-Topping- we topped our cream puffs with melted chocolate, but you can top them with powdered sugar.
+Topping- we topped our cream puffs with melted chocolate, but you can top them with powdered sugar or leave it plain.

 More classic desserts